 Channel 4 includes features to enhance accessibility, including screen reader support and audio description provision across the website and apps.
 Channel 4 has a lot of information on its website regarding access to the service for visually impaired people.

 On the apps and website, you can browse programmes, search for a particular show and, as mentioned, watch channels live.

-All 4 also indicates when an episode of a programme is audio described so you can know if audio description is available for a show before you start watching.
+Channel 4 also indicates when an episode of a programme is audio described so you can know if audio description is available for a show before you start watching.

-All 4 is very committed to the access needs of visually impaired people and hosts a range of features to make the service accessible to as many people as possible.
+Channel 4 is very committed to the access needs of visually impaired people and hosts a range of features to make the service accessible to as many people as possible.